jarvisaichat-boop/Mastery-Re-/replit.md

             -   Locks at midnight - no backfilling allowed
             -   Shows "TODAY ONLY" badge when uncompleted
             -   Designed to build strict discipline muscle
-        -   **Life Goal Habit** (Life Goals ⭐): 72-hour window (scheduled day + 48 hours)
+        -   **Life Goal Habit** (Life Goals ⭐): 2-day window (scheduled day + next day)
-            -   Can be logged for the entire scheduled day plus 48 more hours
+            -   Can be logged on the scheduled day or the next day
-            -   Monday habit loggable until Wednesday 11:59pm
+            -   Monday habit loggable Monday OR Tuesday (locks Wednesday)
-            -   Shows countdown timer ("Xh left") when uncompleted
             -   Balances urgency with realistic grace period
         -   **Regular Habit**: Backfill anytime
             -   No time restrictions - can log any past date